AbidRaza1/Querying-Adventure-works-database/README.md

 # SQL Projects:

 The repository contains SQL queries which are used to query data from data base.
 Every script has its own individual objective.
-The queries contained performed following fucntions in general:
+The queries contained performed following functions in general:

 1-TSQL SELECT queries